Russell-Shean/tsmc-stock-data/back_testing/backtesting-instructions.md

 compare thursday price to avg, min and max

 thursday price, week max, meek min, week avg, dates in range

+skip chinese new year
+go back 1 to 2 days if thursday is a holiday

 # strategy 3 ---------------------------------------------------------------------------------
 Calculate what percentage tsmc contributes to total market cap of taiwan stock exchange